iloncka-ds/culicidaelab/README.md

 ### Additional Options

 **Run example notebooks locally:**
-This repository includes a collection of examples in the `/examples` directory to help you get started with `CulicidaeLab`.
+This repository includes a collection of examples in the `/examples/en` (`/examples/ru` for Russian translation) directory to help you get started with `CulicidaeLab`.
 These examples are provided as both Jupyter Notebooks (`.ipynb`) and Python scripts (`.py`) and cover the main functionalities of the library.
 First, install all necessary dependencies:
 ```bash
 pip install culicidaelab[full,examples] --extra-index-url https://download.pytorch.org/whl/cpu
 # Or for GPU development: